daviddalpiaz/bbd/README.md

 [![R-CMD-check](https://github.com/daviddalpiaz/bbd/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/daviddalpiaz/bbd/actions)
 <!-- badges: end -->

-The `bbd` package contains functions that facilitate the collection of baseball data from various sources online. **This packages is currently experimental.** All function interfaces are liable to change.
+The `bbd` package is a [lightweight package](https://www.tinyverse.org/) that contains functions to facilitate the collection of baseball data from various sources online. **This package is currently experimental.**
+All function interfaces are liable to change without notice.

 For a mature and feature rich baseball data package, consider [`baseballr`](https://github.com/BillPetti/baseballr).